News Banner

 1. Determine Length of Ownership Life

-One way of calculating TCO is determining the product’s average length of ownership life.
-Then, divide the costs you identify over that life span to find out how much the product will cost annually.
+The first step in calculating total cost of ownership is determining the product’s average length of life.
+This allows you to divide the costs you identify over that lifespan to find out how much the product will cost annually.

-Another way to use ownership life for TCO is to use a set period of time, such as 10 years, to better compare costs of operation and maintenance.
-Using a predetermined life span makes it easier to directly compare products that have different life expectancies.
+Another way to use ownership life for TCO is to use a set period of time, such as 10 years, to better compare the costs of operation and maintenance.
+A predetermined life span creates a consistent metric that makes it easier to directly compare products that have different life expectancies.

 2. Categorize Obvious and Hidden Costs